Julien Origas: Esotericism

 Origas joined AMORC in the period of 1951–1952, shortly following his release from prison; this was in a period where AMORC was regaining power in France.
 He was married to Germaine Origas, also a member of AMORC.
 He participated in many occult orders, including the French Saint Germain Foundation in Marseille; he came into contact with high ranking AMORC figure Jeanne Guesdon, reached the 12th degree in the organization, and became the chaplain of the Parisian Rosicrucian lodge.
 He was also the head of a Paris-based group of the traditional Martinist Order, where he was a significant figure.
 He at times went by the alias "Humbert de Frankenbourg", his "Knight name".
 (Note: Variously spelled.
-Hall et al. spell it "Humbert de Frackembourgde" while Walliss spells it "Humbert de Frankembourgde", both quoting a 1984 letter by Martinique ADFI president Lucien Zécler, itself citing a 1984 anti-cult publication that connected Origas to Jouret.
-Bédat et. al spell it "Humbert de Frankenburg".
+Hall and Schuyler spell it "Humbert de Frackembourgde" while Walliss spells it "Humbert de Frankembourgde", both quoting a 1984 letter by Martinique ADFI president Lucien Zécler, itself citing a 1984 anti-cult publication that connected Origas to Jouret.
+Bédat et al. spell it "Humbert de Frankenburg".
 Caillet spells it "Humbert de Frankenbourg", which was the spelling used in actual letters by Origas.)

 During the 1960s, he became affiliated with the neo-Templar revalist movement started by esotericist Jacques Breyer.
 He was also interested in Knights Templar revival movements; he likely joined the Sovereign Order of the Solar Temple, a neo-Templar movement, in 1965, affiliated with Jean-Louise Marsan and Breyer.
 Interested in these Templar revival movements, of which he was particularly drawn to the apocalyptic aspects, he suggested to fellow AMORC member Raymond Bernard the founding of a Renewed Order of the Temple (ORT), to which Bernard agreed.
 Following the founding of ORT, Origas was crowned "King of Jerusalem" in a ceremony, using an actual crown.
 ORT was close to AMORC, and appealed to occultists who were interested in joining a neo-Templar order; it quickly became the largest neo-Templar group.
 Bernard was the first president of the ORT, but a year later asked Origas to replace him as president.
 Origas accepted, but returned in a letter that this was only done with the understanding that Origas would be Bernard's "straw man".
 Bernard quickly let Origas take control, leaving ORT entirely in the following years, and it was then led entirely by Origas.